 Understanding when to use a monadic versus sequential monadic design is key to getting reliable insights in online surveys.
 Here's a simple guide to help you decide which method works best for your study.

-Typically, monadic designs are used for clean, unbiased feedback on very different or complex concepts, and sequential monadic designs are used when concepts are similar, or when resources are limited.
+Typically, monadic designs are used for clean, unbiased feedback on very different or complex concepts.
+Sequential monadic designs are used when concepts are similar or when resources are limited.

-- Large sample size is available: Since each person sees only one concept, you’ll need more respondents to cover all concepts.
+- A large sample size is available — since each person sees only one concept, you'll need more respondents to cover all concepts.

-- There's a need for isolated feedback: Ideal for early-stage concept testing or when you want pure reactions without context.
+- Isolated feedback is needed — ideal for early-stage concept testing or when you want pure reactions without context.

 When to Use Sequential Monadic Design

-- You have limited sample size or budget: Fewer respondents are needed since each person evaluates more than one concept.
+- Sample size or budget is limited — fewer respondents are needed since each person evaluates more than one concept.

 How Many Concepts Should Respondents See?

-When using sequential monadic design, deciding how many concepts each respondent should evaluate depends on several factors:
+When using sequential monadic design, deciding how many concepts each respondent evaluates depends on:

-- Complexity of concepts: Simple variations (like packaging) can be tested in larger sets, while complex ideas may require fewer per respondent.
+- Complexity of concepts — simple variations (like packaging) can be tested in larger sets; complex ideas may require fewer per respondent.

 To calculate the relationship between sample size and concept exposure, you only need three of the four following variables: